 Creation’s Call: Stewardship Lessons from Middle-earth and Narnia

 Dr. Kristen Page, the Ruth Kraft Strohschein Distinguished Chair & Professor of Biology, will be presenting three lectures using the fictional landscapes of J.R.R.
 Tolkien and C.S.
 Lewis as a means to aid us in developing a greater real-life appreciation for God’s creation.
 Significantly, such an exploration can nurture within us a deeper desire to care for our physical world.
 The 2020-2021 Hansen Lectureship series title is Creation’s Call: Stewardship Lessons from Middle-earth and Narnia.
-All lectures will be held at 7:00 p.m. in the Wade Center’s Bakke Auditorium.
+Due to COVID-19, the Hansen lectures will be given virtually at 7pm Central until Wheaton College deems it is safe to hold public events on campus.

 Dr. Page has particular expertise in wildlife diseases and how transmission changes when landscapes are altered by human resource use.
 She has developed mitigation strategies to decrease transmission of wildlife diseases, and has a special interest in environmentally related public health issues.
 She holds an M.S. in Zoology and Wildlife from Auburn University, and a Ph.D. in Forestry and Natural Resources from Purdue University, where she recently was awarded the Purdue Distinguished Agricultural Alumni Award for 2020.
 She often serves as a consultant with wildlife officials on development and use of wildlife disease mitigation strategies.